 - Roadway or roadside conditions that may have contributed to the crash

-- Vehicle or vehicle parts recalls or failure reports, which may indicate product liability.
+- Vehicle or vehicle parts recalls or failure reports (may indicate product liability)

 With sufficient evidence, a trained investigator can piece together how a car accident happened.
 However, some evidence degrades over time, such as skid marks at the crash scene, and some evidence may be destroyed, such as video footage that is recorded over or a totaled vehicle that will be disposed of as scrap eventually.

 In a car crash investigation, it is important to act quickly to gather and preserve evidence.
-You will need a court order to obtain some evidence, such as another driver’s phone records or the content of their vehicle’s data records, which will include such information as speed at time of collision, braking (or lack thereof), steering angle, distance travelled, time on the road, and other information, depending on the model of the vehicle.
+You will need a court order to obtain some evidence, such as another driver’s phone records or the content of their vehicle’s data records, which will include such information as the speed at the time of the collision, braking (or lack thereof), steering angle, distance traveled, time on the road, and other information, depending on the model of the vehicle.

 In complex cases, a car accident attorney sometimes hires crash reconstruction specialists who apply forensic techniques and principles of engineering and physics to determine how an accident occurred.
-These firms can provide narrative reports with diagrams and, in court, testimony accompanied by presentations that create quite a convincing show for juries.
+These firms can provide narrative reports with diagrams and, in court, testimony accompanied by presentations that create quite a convincing show for juries while addressing comparative negligence.